ZEISS-PiWeb/PiWeb-Api/_pages/022-configuration.md

 ## {{ page.sections['endpoint'] }}

 The configuration can be created, fetched, updated and deleted via the following endpoints.
-There are no filter parameters to restrict the query.
+There are no filter parameters to restrict the queries.

 URL Endpoint | GET | PUT | POST | DELETE
 -------------|-----|-----|------|-------